Certora/Documentation/docs/cvl/expr.md

    ```cvl
    require (forall address user . balance(user) <= balance(biggestUser));
    ```
-   will ensure that every other user has a balance that is less than `biggestUser`.
+   will ensure that every other user has a balance that is less than or equal to the balance of `biggestUser`.

  * Like a universal expression, an *existential* expression of the form `exists t v . expr` requires `t` to be a [type](types) and `v` to be a